Land of Toys: Pinocchio (1940)

-Before the donkeys leave Pleasure Island, the Coachman asks their names to make sure they have not their ability to vocalize, which signifies they are fully transformed.
-It is clear, however, that the speechless donkeys still retain human minds and intelligence, as are apparently able to understand the Coachman's commands.
-The donkeys that are fully transformed and can no longer vocalize (as in Lampwick's case) are hurled into wooden crates, and then sold to work in salt mines or to perform in circuses.
+Once the boys are transformed, the Coachman and his minions bundle them off to be sold into slave labor, either working in salt mines or performing in circuses.
+Before the donkeys leave Pleasure Island, the Coachman asks their names to make sure they have lost their ability to speak, which signifies they are fully transformed.
+It is clear however that the speechless donkeys still retain human minds and intelligence as they are apparently able to understand the Coachman's commands.
+The donkeys that are fully transformed and can no longer speak (as in Lampwick's case) are stripped of their clothes, hurled into wooden crates, and then sold off.
 The ones that can still talk (as in the case of one named Alexander) are locked in a pen until the transformation finishes or to make sure they don't gain the attention of the outside world.
-The talking donkeys want the Coachman to let them leave but the Coachman silences them with his whip and then remarks "You boys have had your fun!
+The talking donkeys now realize what has happened and want the Coachman to let them go home, but the Coachman silences them with his whip and then snarls "Quiet!
+You boys have had your fun!
 Now pay for it!"
+This alerts Jiminy, who had been watching all this, that Pinocchio is in danger.
 Some donkeys are not sold.
 Instead, they are used to pull the Coachman's carriage.

+After Lampwick transformed, Pinocchio and Jiminy escape from Pleasure Island and dive into the ocean before the Coachman or his minions can see them.

 Unlike in the original text where the transformation would automatically complete itself once started, the curse in the film occurs gradually.
-It can also be slowed down or completely stopped by reduced misbehavior or by escaping the island before the transformation completes as revealed by the fact that Pinocchio decides not to drink beer or smoke any longer (he assumed both were causing him to hallucinate after seeing Lampwick grow his donkey ears and tail), and is able to escape from the island with only a pair of donkey ears and tail and does not transform any further for the rest of the film.
-This was also a shortcut on the filmmaker's part, in that it allowed the producers to skip over some chapters of the original novel.
+It can also be slowed down or completely stopped by reduced misbehavior.
+This was seen when Lampwick, one of the worst-behaved boys, completely changed into a donkey and lost all humanity within two minutes of beginning his transformation.
+Conversely, Pinocchio decides not to drink beer or smoke any longer (thinking that indulging in the drink and cigars were causing Lampwick's transformation, or more likely that they were causing Pinocchio to hallucinate).
+It can also be stopped by leaving the island; Pinocchio escaped with only a pair of donkey ears and tail and does not transform any further for the rest of the film.
+This was also a shortcut on the filmmaker's part, in that it allowed them to skip over some chapters of the original novel.
+It should also be noted that when the Blue Fairy turned Pinocchio into a real boy, his donkey ears and tail disappear, showing that the Blue Fairy's magic is one possible way of reversing the transformation.

 Another difference from the original story is that while Collodi's Land of Toys or Toyland is a mysterious, if not even legendary, though real, place on land not present on any maps, Disney's Pleasure Island is in fact an island and a well-known and even illegalized place with a notorious and infamous reputation.